Tutorial 31: Rendering Destinations

 Each time a jit.gl.render object receives a message, it draws all of the GL group objects that have been added to its context.
 It draws the objects in the order in which they were added to the context.
 In this case, the yellow circle was added to the draw context named "B" after the blue circle, so it appears on top.
 To change this order, we can send the message to the jit.gl.gridshape object drawing the blue circle again.
 This will remove it from its present place in the list of objects for the context named , and add it again at the end of the list.

 We have introduced a flexible system for creating multiple OpenGL renderers and drawing destinations, and for moving objects in the GL group between them usingmessages.

-Three Jitter objects can function as drawing destinations: jit.window, jit.pwindow, and jit.matrix.
+Two Jitter objects can function as drawing destinations: jit.window and jit.pwindow.
 Each kind of destination has different uses.
 A jit.window object can be moved to different monitors and quickly enlarged to cover the screen.
 A jit.pwindow object keeps its location in the patch.
-A jit.matrix object may be used as an offscreen buffer for rendering.
-The output of the jit.matrix object is a rasterized image of the 3D scene, to which further video processing may be applied.
+Futhermore, we can use the matrix output of the jit.world object to create a rasterized image of the 3D scene, to which further video processing may be applied.

 |Video and Graphics Tutorial 4: Adding 3D Objects